AK5598/netflix_sql_project/Readme.txt

 4. How does genre preference vary across age groups?
 5. What is the average time gap between each customer's viewing sessions?
 6. What are the top 3 most watched titles in each country?
+7. Devices used to watch content accross countries
+8. What are the top 3 genres watched accross countries

 These questions use advanced SQL techniques like:
 - Window functions (ROW_NUMBER, LAG)